outdegree/BH-PCMLAI-Capstone-Project/README.md

 Generally, the dataset at first sight looks very promising.
 Authors extracted a lot of fine grained features from their sample URLs and HTML content.

 During EDA phase a few surprising discoveries have been made however:
-- There are 850 "hidden" duplicated URLs in the dataset probably caused by author's bugs in feature extraction process and software.
+- There are 425 "hidden" duplicated URLs in the dataset probably caused by author's bugs in feature extraction process and software tools they developed.
 - From a random sample of 5 supposedly phishing URLs only 2 were found on phishtank.org service.
+Ideally, we would need to cross validate them with other phishing URL providers.

-Any classification model trained on the dataset is literally perfect regardless whether using default hyper-parameters or with tuning.
+Any classification model trained on the dataset is literally perfect regardless whether using default hyper-parameters or with hyper-parameter tuning.
 Models demonstrate incredible accuracy and recall scores.
-Too ideal to be true?
+Too ideal to be true?...

-Any classification model used in this exercise (but the baseline Dummy of course) can handle the task of URL qualification just fine.
+Any classification model used in this exercise (excluding the baseline Dummy Classifier of course) can handle the task of URL qualification just fine.

 #### Next steps